flutter/website/src/content/ui/assets/asset-transformation.md

 Anything written to the [`stderr`] stream of the process by the transformer is included in the error message.

-During the invocation of the transformer, the `FLUTTER_BUILD_MODE`, environment variable will be set to the CLI name of the build mode being used.
+During the invocation of the transformer, the `FLUTTER_BUILD_MODE` environment variable will be set to the CLI name of the build mode being used.
-For example, if you run your app with `flutter run -d macos --release`, `FLUTTER_BUILD_MODE` will be set to `release`.
+For example, if you run your app with `flutter run -d macos --release`, then `FLUTTER_BUILD_MODE` will be set to `release`.

 ## Sample